lqhac/LivePoem/README.md

 We also performed a thematic analysis by coding participants' responses to open-end questions.
 The results are in `./4_subjective_analysis/response_coding.csv`.
 For the coded (sub)themes and inter-rater reliability, please refer to `./4_subjective_analysis/thematic_analysis.ipynb`.

 ## To cite this work
+The original manuscript is under this directory named `LivePoem (IJCAI25 HAI Track).pdf`.
+The final paper will be compiled in the proceedings of IJCAI2025 post the conference taking place.
+We will update this repository by then accordingly.
 ```
-Coming after the publication of IJCAI25 proceedings
+The official citation will be available post the publication of IJCAI25 proceedings.
 ```

 ## Citations
 Huang, H., Feng, Y., Shi, C., Xu, L., Yu, J., & Yang, S. (2023).
 Free-bloom: Zero-shot text-to-video generator with llm director and ldm animator.
 Advances in Neural Information Processing Systems, 36, 26135-26158.

-## Original Manuscript
-The original manuscript is under this directory named `LivePoem (IJCAI25 HAI Track).pdf`.
-The final paper will be compiled in the proceedings of IJCAI2025 after the conference.
-We will update this repository by then accordingly.

 ## Demonstrations of Musical Storyboard
 We compile the generated samples within a PPTX file for better illustration purposes.
 The files can be accessed via this link: https://drive.google.com/drive/folders/1OXtzhETvpkRJRiynQfZchZizyrqQVGox?usp=share_link